getblocklab/block-lab/docs/readme.md

 # Getting Started

-Advanced Custom Blocks is a WordPress plugin which allows you to add **extra content blocks** to the new WordPress editor.
+Block Lab is a WordPress plugin which allows you to add **extra content blocks** to the new WordPress editor.
 These extra blocks can allow you to build custom structures of content for use on the posts and pages of your websites.

 ## <a name="custom-blocks"></a>Creating a custom block

-Getting started with Advanced Custom Blocks is easy.
+Getting started with Block Lab is easy.
 Look for the **Custom Blocks** menu item in your WordPress admin sidebar, then press Add New.

 Start by giving your block a name, in the **Enter block name here** field at the top of the screen.